ADSense script

 Something must have happened at any rate, as he was raised by his paternal grandparents that lived on a neighboring farm.
 To me, they looked like a pixie had married a troll; she was frail and small while he was stocky and built like an ox and only lacked the fangs to fit the label the imagination of a child had applied to him.

-It was only later that I started thinking that maybe this was his mother that had lived there, to a child every adult is either young, old or ancient and in my memories she was ancient, as would his mother likely have been by then.
+It was only later that I started thinking that maybe this was his mother that had lived there, to a child every adult is either old or ancient and in my memories she was ancient, as would his mother likely have been by then.

 Perhaps she was one of the survivors of one of the worst atrocities at the end of the war, when an overloaded passenger ship containing 15 thousand German refugees was torpedoed by a Soviet submarine in the middle of winter as they fled westwards.